Abdul Karim Brahui

-Abdul Karim Brahui (born 1955, in Chahar Burjak District, Nimruz Province) is a former politician in Afghanistan.
+Abdul Karim Brahui (born 15 February 1955) is a former politician in Afghanistan.
 He last served as Governor of Nimroz Province from 2010 to 2012, and before that he served as a minister in the Cabinet of Afghanistan.
 From February 2009 to August 2010, Brahui served as Minister of Refugees.
 In 2004, Brahui was appointed as Minister of Borders and Tribal Affairs.

 Early years

 Brahui was born in the Pedehgee village of Chahar Burjak District of Nimruz Province in 1955.
-He is the son of Mohammad Mobin and belongs to the Mohammad Hassani tribe, minority ethnic group of Afghanistan.
+He is the son of Mohammad Mobin and belongs to the Mohammad Hassani Baloch tribe, minority ethnic group of Afghanistan.
 He attended primary school in his hometown and graduated from Cadet School in 1973.
 He then attended Cadet College where he obtained his bachelor's degree in 1977 in the field of Weapons Technology and served in the military of Afghanistan.
 After the Soviet invasion of Afghanistan, he left the military as many others did and joined the mujahideen alliance.